LucasFernando-aes/gemmbench/README.md

 The `main.c` file contains the main program, responsible for instantiating and populating the matrices, calling the matrix multiplication primitives, and comparing the results between the version using the `Native` SIMD and a naive implementation.

-The `dataset` directory contains files in CSV (comma-separated values) format, listing the matrix sizes (M, N, K) and the parameters α and β used to evaluate the implementation.
-GEMM operations are categorized into small, medium and large datasets. `small_gemm.csv` contains toy examples with common input sizes; `medium_gemm.csv` (<4MB) and `large_gemm.csv` (>4MB) contain operations derived from convolution operations from real-world CNN models.
+The `dataset` directory contains files in CSV (Comma-Separated Values) format, listing the GEMM problem sizes to be evaluated.
+Each line must specify the matrix sizes (M, N, K) and the parameters α and β.

+Three different GEMM contexts are planned to be evaluated by GEMMBench, *i.e.*, matrix multiplication operations derived from Convolutions, NLP Transformers, and HPC workloads:

+- **Convolution:** Convolution operations from real-world Convolutional Neural Networks were transformed into GEMM operations using the IM2COL routine and then categorized into medium (<4 MB) and large (>4 MB) datasets.
+- **NLP Transformers:** TO BE DONE.
+- **HPC:** TO BE DONE.

 The `driver` directory includes a simplified version of OpenBLAS, containing the files `interface.c` and `level3.c`.
 The `interface.c` file implements the standard GEMM API, initializing auxiliary structures, creating intermediate buffers, and calling the tiling routine in `level3.c`.
 The `level3.c` file essentially retains the same code as adopted by OpenBLAS.